 Removing bot clicks in reporting

 Note.
 Even with bot filtering enabled, not all bot traffic can be removed from SMS reporting.
-As a result SMS click rates often appear higher.
+As a result SMS click rates may appear higher than RCS.

 What to compare instead